Pam

 Currently, there are some limited-time bonuses happening!
 We keep this list updated each month so you can refer to it.

 I use Award Wallet and Travel Freely to keep me organized so I don’t worry about points expiring.
-My way of travel hacking is to just keep earning points.
+My way of using credit card points and miles is to keep earning points.
 It seldom happens that I am not trying to meet the minimum spend on a new card.

 I happen to believe that a high annual fee doesn’t negate getting a credit card.
 Most cards with high annual fees have benefits that make them worthwhile.
 At least to me.
 However, if you don’t want to go there yet, look at cards with no annual fee or ones that waive them the first year.
 Even an annual fee of $95 is totally worth it for the bonus points you get the first year.
 Some no-fee or low-fee credit cards are: